nanitight/ShooterAssess/README.md

 ### Observer Design Pattern
 Given that the subject of the pattern can be defined as the player, the observers can be the UI corresponding to the player state, I used the Observer Design Pattern to keep the UI up to date with the subject context.

 The subject (aka player) in the pattern only defines the score, a bool to determine if max score is reached and time taken to play.
-The Observer updates the score, time while playing, and time taken in total.
+The Observer updates UI for the score, time while playing, and time taken in total.

+*Classes used in this pattern are not **MonoBehaviours**.*

 The **GameManager** encapsulates both the observers and the subject.
 It invokes the subject to update time at each frame.
 On certain *actions*, it updates the score and checks for when maxScore is reached.
-It also defines functions used to update to do certain tasks on the *Actions* defined already.
+It also defines functions used to do certain tasks on the *Actions* defined already.

 ### Linked Lists
 Since the solution can restart and repeat with the same execution, I used linked lists to defined what the next "**GameView**" is.
 Each GameView defines what the next GameView will be and the last "GameView" can define the next as the very first **GameView**, essentially making a loop.